pflanze/csvqc/README.md

 This is the beginnings or a skeleton or framework for a verification tool for CSV files.
-The aim is for it to be fast enough to verify files as they are being uploaded by users to a server, i.e. without adding any additional waiting to the uload itself and without having to upload the whole file if there are issues in the file.
+The aim is for it to be fast enough to verify files as they are being uploaded by users to a server, i.e. without adding any additional waiting to the upload itself and without having to upload the whole file if there are issues in the file.
 It currently handles about a saturated 1 gbit/s network connection on a reasonably fast server, while using a single CPU core.
 Of course the speed